Has your workplace recently purchased standing desks or have you decided to get one for your own home office?

 That’s precisely why we’ve put together this guide to show you the best way to stand at a standing desk.
 With proper posture, you can find working at a standing desk to be far more comfortable than working at a traditional desk in a chair.

 The first thing that you’ll need to do with your standing desk is to adjust it to the correct height (assuming it’s an adjustable desk).
 The ideal height for a standing desk is high enough that you can comfortably rest your fingers on your keyboard while keeping your elbows at a 90 degree angle.
+If you are using a laptop you will want to buy a separate ergonomic keyboard.

 You should be able to stand comfortably like this while maintaining proper posture (shoulders rolled back naturally, head held up straight in alignment with your spine, eyes looking forward at the top third of your monitor screen).
 Your screen should also sit between 15 to 30 inches away from your eyes.